biolab/orange3/doc/visual-programming/source/loading-your-data/index.rst

     :width: 548 px
     :align: center

-We could also define the domain for this data set in a different way.
+We could also define the domain for this dataset in a different way.
-Say, we could make the data set ready for regression, and use `heat 0` as a continuous class variable, keep gene function and name as meta variables, and remove `heat 10` and `heat 20` from the data set:
+Say, we could make the dataset ready for regression, and use `heat 0` as a continuous class variable, keep gene function and name as meta variables, and remove `heat 10` and `heat 20` from the dataset:

 .. image:: select-columns-regression.png
     :width: 413 px